SravanthiBejgam/supercart/README.md

-# Project Title
+# SuperCart
 SuperCart Application manage packages consisting of one or more products.
 This is a Spring Boot application for managing product packages with currency conversion capabilities.

-## Project Description
+## Description
-This application has below API endpoints to do all the operations, but new products can be added but never removed.
+This application has below API endpoints to do all the operations, new products can be added but never removed.
  * Create a package
  * Retrieve a package
  * Update a package